How to Prove Nonprofit Impact With SROI

 - Your capacity – to invest resources in calculating the SROI

-- Your evidence – the SROI proves that you collect and manage data know how to interpret that information to sustain your work
+- Your evidence – the SROI proves that you collect and manage data and know how to interpret that information to sustain your work